Limited Time: 25% Off Body Scrub

 Can you digest honeycomb?

 Yes, honeycomb is digestible.
 While the wax may not break down completely in the digestive system, it passes through without causing any harm.
-Enjoying honeycomb is a natural and nutritious way to experience honey, a true gift from nature!
+Enjoying honeycomb is a natural and delicious way to experience honey in its most whole form.

 Kara holding a hive frame in doorway of cabin